mattvenn/piffin/reaction_timer/lesson-2.md

 ## Pack away : 5 minutes

 Pack away the Pi.
+This time we are doing it properly:

+* Log out,
+* Type `sudo halt`,
+* Wait until the lights go out,
+* Unplug the cables and pack into the box.

+These steps are included in the handout.

 # Homework

-Come up with an application that required 2 or more LEDs.
-Draw a circuit diagram.
+Come up with a project that requires 2 or more LEDs.
+Explain what will happen and draw a circuit diagram.

 # Outcome